reallyjustalan/DSA3101_Group8_Project1/README.md

 *How can a predictive model be used to identify key demand drivers for theme park attractions and services, and guide data-driven decisions for park operators?*

 We developed a Random Forest model using data on weather, public holidays, natural disasters, park incidents, night shows, and competition from other local theme parks.
-This model was then used to predict crowds.
+This model was then used to predict attraction demands.

-The top 3 predictors in the table were 3 different attractions, suggesting the inherent appeal of these rides may overshadow other external factors in driving attraction demand.
-Adverse weather conditions, while less influential, remained important variables in predicting lack of attraction demand.
+The top 3 predictors in the importance table were 3 different attractions, suggesting the inherent appeal of these rides may overshadow other external factors in driving attraction demand.
+Adverse weather conditions, while less influential, remained important variables in predicting attraction demand.

-**Business Impact** Theme Park operators can use the model's insights to boost demand by enhancing top-performing attractions, installing shelters near weather-sensitive areas, and adjusting staffing based on forecasted conditions.
+**Business Impact** Theme Park operators can use the model's insights to boost demand by enhancing attractions with dominating feature importances, installing shelters near weather-sensitive areas, and adjusting staffing based on forecasted conditions.
 The model's identification of key demand drivers directly informs **B2's attraction layout optimization**, ensuring high-demand attractions are strategically positioned.
 Additionally, the predictive capabilities support **B3's staff allocation planning** by anticipating demand fluctuations.

 ### B2 Attraction Layout